 Implementing Arrangements are an initiative of the European Research Council (ERC) designed to boost opportunities for scientists supported by foreign agencies to join the research teams of ERC grantees in Europe.
 ERC has a series of implementing arrangements with a number of national funding agencies, including NHMRC.

-The Implementing Arrangement enables NHMRC-funded researchers to carry out research visits with the ERC supported European teams.
+The Implementing Arrangement enables NHMRC-funded researchers to carry out research visits (when possible) or work remotely with the ERC supported European teams.
 Researchers can participate through a single, long-term (e.g. up to 12 months) visit or multiple short-term visits (e.g. for joint experiments).

 A full list of ERC opportunities available for NHMRC-funded researchers can be found at the 'Downloads' section below .
 Interested researchers cancontact us for further details about a specific ERC team.

 For more information see the European Research Council's Additional Opportunities section on their website.